Skip to main content

 Step 5: Configure Admin PIN

-πŸ’‘ For more information about Advanced Settings, see this article.
+πŸ’‘ For more information about restricting access to settings with an Admin PIN, see this article.

 Under Background, configure the background environment for ArborXR's quick access menu.